gasimovv21/Bank-Account-Project/README.md

 - Load data: Allows the user to load data from a file
 - Download data to txt: Allows the user to download account data to a text file
 - Quit: Exits the program
+> Registration section:
+- Account type: Allows the user to select Bank Account type
+- Bank account types: Normal bank account.
+Student bank account.
+Elderly bank account.
+- First name: Allows the user to enter their first name
+- Last name: Allows the user to enter their last name
+- Gender: Allows the user to enter their gender
+- Age: Allows the user to enter their age
+- Address: Allows the user to enter their address
+- Username: Allows the user to enter their username
+- Password: Allows the user to enter their password
 > Account menu:
 - Withdraw: Allows the user to withdraw money from their account
 - Deposit: Allows the user to deposit money into their account